 Join us at our Thorns Hall Country House for an action-packed short break.
 If the weather is fine we can take a short pre-dinner stroll into Sedbergh to help get your bearings.
 After a delicious 3-course evening meal, there's time to relax with the rest of the group and look forward to the adventures to come.

 Total ascent: 500 feet (160m)

-The walk in a nutshell: Follow the green valley of Wensleydale from Askrigg to Hawes.
-We'll pass Hardraw Force, the highest single drop waterfall in England at 100ft (small cost to view).
+In Summary: Follow the green valley of Wensleydale from Askrigg to Hawes.
+We'll pass Hardraw Force, the highest single drop waterfall in England at 100ft (payable locally).

 Distance: 8 miles (13km)

 In Summary: Explore the rolling hills to the south of Wensleydale.
 Our route visits Semer Water, Yorkshire’s only true natural lake, then climbs over the ridge to Hawes.